Run database code

-Run statements from an opened file
+Run statements from an open file

 Open the Project tool window ( ) and double-click an SQL file.

 Click the statement that you want to execute.
-To run a selection of several statements, select (highlight) the statements.

 Press Ctrl+Enter or select Execute from the context menu.

 In the Statements window, press Enter to run the selected statement.
 You can switch between other entries to run another set of statements.
-Statements that you are going to execute are highlighted in the editor.
+Statements that you are going to execute are highlighted in a query editor.